 So that's exactly what I did.
 Nobody noticed.
 NOBODY.
 I pissed straight through my pants, onto the cushions and nobody saw me do it.
 I just sat there and waited until it dried and spent the rest of the day pretending I enjoyed reading all these books.
 And that's how I made it through the day.
 Man, I love this story...

 Man, I already LOVE to re-read these memories.
-I feel glad that I now have a memory journal that contains a LOT of memories like this.
-And it feels great to know that I'll never ever forget about them, because I can re-read them whenever I want.
+I feel glad that I now have a personal timeline journal that contains a LOT of memories like this.
+And it feels great to know that I'll never ever forget about them because I can re-read them whenever I want.